-17. Software piracy rates worldwide dropped to 37% in 2017, down by 2% from two years earlier.
+21. Software piracy rates worldwide dropped to 37% in 2017, down by 2% from the previous two years.

 This survey looked into PC software piracy only.
-Even though these digital piracy statistics suggested slight decline in the number of unlicensed software, it’s important to note that piracy itself, especially software piracy, remains widespread.
+Even though these digital piracy statistics suggest a slight decline in the number of unlicensed software, it’s important to note that piracy itself, especially software piracy, remains widespread.

 Every time someone downloads software from one of the many pirated sites out there, the copyright holder misses out on profits.
 Moreover, software piracy is considered a federal crime, and some cases can result in the perpetrator paying federal statutory damages.

 Still, statistics on digital piracy for people who understand the risks – like those living in the US – remain lower.
 Countries that turn a blind eye to software theft typically have pirated software rates of 50% or higher.